 Construction activities majorly account for dust or particulate pollution viz. metallic, gravel, cement/concrete, wooden, sand particles, etc. The airborne dust measurement ranges from the particle size of 1 micrometer (PM1) to 100 micrometers (PM2.5, PM10, PM100).
 Sources of dust generation due to construction activities are:

 - Road Construction

 Excavation causes major particulate pollution in the entire lifecycle of constructing a building.
 Drilling and mining activities generate air particulates (dust) that remain in suspension for a longer duration.
-Moderate to high wind speeds carry away the particulates that endanger the workers, people in nearby proximity, roads, etc. Vehicular emissions ( from trucks, loaders, bulldozers, excavators) and diesel generator sets used for excavation purposes generate PM2.5 along with other pollutants (Carbon Monoxide, Nitrogen Oxides, unburnt hydrocarbons, etc).
+In addition, moderate to high wind speeds carry away the particulates that endanger the workers, people in nearby proximity, roads, etc. Vehicular emissions ( trucks, excavators) and DG sets used for excavation generate PM2.5 along with other pollutants (CO, NO, hydrocarbons).
 Heavy vehicles and excavators re-entrain the settled sand particles which keep the air particulate concentration well above the threshold limit.
-Maximum air particulate pollution is caused during this phase.
+As a result, this phase causes the maximum air particulate pollution.

 Sand and cement are abundantly utilized at the sites.
 Unloading from the trucks causes them to disperse due to the impact and create a surge in the air particulate concentration.

 Raw materials for construction are generally sand, cement, bricks, wood, high-density iron and steel roads, tiles, and marbles.
 Activities like sieving the sand, cement mixing, cutting, and shaping of bricks, tiles, marbles, woodcutting, and finishing, etc continue at the site till the completion of major construction.
 It generates fine particulate matter that can easily penetrate through the respiratory system.